So you wanna start an embarrassing diary reading event in your own city. Would you like to join the Salon of Shame

 FIRST: Make sure there’s not anything like this already happening in your area!

 The Salon of Shame has chapters in five cities – if you live in one of them, woohoo!
 Mission accomplished.
-Due diligence is really important.
-Search the web for things like “diary reading [your city]” and “embarrassing teen reading [your city].”
+Due diligence is really important – search the web for things like “diary reading [your city]” and “embarrassing teen reading [your city].”
 Also check to see if Mortified comes to your town — you may not need to start a new show to get your fix!

 Come up with a name

-…and it can’t be anything like Salon of Shame, unless you ask reeeeallly nicely and you’re not in Seattle.
-It also can’t be Cringe, Mortified, My Teenage Angst, or Diary Disclosure.
+…and it can’t be anything like Salon of Shame, Cringe, Mortified, My Teenage Angst, or Diary Disclosure.
 While none of us own the concept of reading awful adolescent writing in public, the organizers of each existing event have full ownership of their chosen name and it’s uncool to plagiarize.
-Be creative — “Salon of Cringe” or “Teen Angst Mortification” don’t count as original names.
+Be creative — neither “Salon of Cringe” nor “Teen Angst Mortification” count as original names.